CodiumTeam/docker-training/exercise-11/README.md

 docker images flask-app
 ```

-## 11.2 Explore risks of priviledged users
+## 11.2 Explore risks of privileged users

 [Why not run as root](https://medium.com/@mccode/processes-in-containers-should-not-run-as-root-2feae3f0df3b)

 ## 11.3 Creating a non-privileged user

-In this exercise you will modify the `Dockerfile` to ensure it runs as a non-priviledged user.
+In this exercise you will modify the `Dockerfile` to ensure it runs as a non-privileged user.

 > NOTE: Use the alpine base image, i.e. `--build-arg TAG=3.7-alpine3.14` when building the image.